Flight Prices Suddenly Increased? Here's How to Save on Your Next Trip Around The World

 Creating a Comprehensive Travel Budget That Accounts for Inflation

-• Include all potential expenses: Flights, lodging, meals, activities, local transport, insurance, visas, and unexpected emergencies.
+Include all possible expenses: Flights, places to stay, meals, things to do, getting around, insurance, visas, and unexpected emergencies.

 Prioritizing Experiences Over Destinations